YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 # Digesting the Types

-OCanren is for typed relational programming.Two points here: it is typed, and it is relational.
+OCanren is designed for typed relational programming.
+Two points here: it is typed, and it is relational.
 We shall now study how to work with the types.
 This clears the way so that we can then focus on the relational part.